Weddings in Philippines

 Arrhae [ar-rah-heh] are not peculiar to Philippines; many cultures, such as Hispanic, use wedding coins or tokens to symbolise the groom's ability and promise to support his new family.
 In Philippines these tokens are offered by the bride like a dowry and are called Arras [ah‑rahs].

 Typically there are 13 gold or silver coins.
 Thirteen symbolises Christ and His twelve Apostles.
-The coins may be real currency or specially struck tokens.
+The coins may be real currency or specially-struck tokens.
 They might be handed down from an earlier generation, or a gift from the jeweller who sold the wedding rings.
-Using an odd-number of coins is similar to the tradition in Japan, where the odd number is a useful reminder that it cannot be cleanly divided in two, thereby wishing that the couple will stay together forever.
+Using an odd number of coins is similar to the tradition in Japan, where the odd number is a useful reminder that it cannot be cleanly divided in two, thereby wishing that the couple will stay together forever.

 In bi-cultural weddings, such as James and Nila's, an even-number of coins might be chosen; half from one country and half from the other.
-This mixing of coins is considered additional symbolism by some people, but others view it as focusing too much on the bi-cultural angle.
-The occasion is not so much a Filipina lady and American man getting married; rather two people in love, joining together to make one couple.
+This mixing of coins is considered additional symbolism by some people, but others view it as focusing too much on the bi-cultural aspect.
+The occasion is not so much a Filipina and American getting married; rather two people in love, joining together to make one couple.

 There can be any number of coins, except 30 - this being the number of coins accepted by Judas for betraying Jesus.
 (Matt.
 26:15)

 James and Nila have chosen the traditional 13 tokens.

 The coins are offered on a pillow by the Coin Bearer: